AlorxGammer/spine-runtimes-Godot-3D/README.md

 - Build/export validation has currently been performed mainly on Windows and Android.
 - Runtime/platform testing is still ongoing; Linux is not fully validated yet.
 - `custom-material-3D` is still in development and may not behave identically across all render paths.
+- The `SpineSprite3D.double_sided` GPU view-stack rendering fix has been ported to all maintained Spine runtime trees.
 - The freshest fixes are expected to land first in the `Spine-4.2` branch.
 - The `Spine-4.3` branch will be adjusted further after the official Spine 4.3 runtime branch settles upstream.